shaikshaz/metrics/README.md

-Situation:To developed a bash script to monitor system metrics on Ubuntu and any compatible systems.
-The script focuses on CPU usage, memory usage, disk space, service status, and system logs.
+To develope a bash script to monitor system metrics on Ubuntu and any compatible systems which had to be done as a system administrator.
+The script focuses on CPU usage, memory usage, disk space, service status, and system logs which also sets thresholds, implements error handling and extracts the logs information on metrics.txt file .
 ![image](https://github.com/shaikshaz/metrics/assets/154241222/b10bc2ef-7955-4d7d-8f19-88d67c497997)

 Task: